Conversion Rate Optimisation (CRO)

 User journey and path analysis

-Using Google Analytics (other analytics packages are available), we can gather insights into the journey a user takes through your sites and the paths they take from arrival to exit.
+Using Google Analytics (other analytics packages are available), we can gather insights into the journey a user takes through your sites and the paths they take from arrival to exit and understand more about the conversion funnel specific to your business.
 This helps us to understand what a customer is looking for and help them to get their quicker, improving the user experience and ultimately driving more conversions.

 Not everything that can be counted counts, and not everything that counts can be counted.Albert Einstein